selfdefined/web-app/11ty/definitions/blerd.md

 ## Issues

-Since the term 'nerd' by itself can be vague, the term blerd can be possibly used to describe anyone who is black and smart.
+Blerd is a term for self-identification/community-identification, so it shouldn't be used to describe someone else without their consent, particularly from non-Black folks.

 ## Impact

 The term has been used in both positive & negative contexts.
-However many individuals who identify as black have used it positively for self-identification
+However many individuals who identify as Black have used it positively for self-identification

 ## Read also